Want to give running a go? 5 things to get right

 So, before heading out:

-Having the right gear ensures that you are prepared and comfortable no matter what mother nature throws at you.
+Having the right gear ensures that you are prepared and (more importantly) comfortable no matter what mother nature throws at you.

 Whether you’re walking or running, your clothes should be sweat-wicking – this means they dry quickly so that your sweat doesn’t saturate the fabric.

-If you plan to run in the dark, there’s a few easy changes you can make to make sure you’re safe and keep your pace.
+If you plan to run in the dark, there are a few easy changes you can make to make sure you’re safe and keep your pace.

 • Use a head torch or light